What is PLA Plastic (Polylactide)? | The Definitive Guide

 Direct polycondensation reaction

-Here, the key role is played by the coupling agents.
+Here, the critical role is played by the coupling agents.
 They act by low molecular weight polymers – to higher molecular weight polymers.

 Azeotropic dehydrative condensation